yebyen/urbinit/README.md

 emerge to pull hoons from `~zod`.
 When this is finished, you're left staring at a prompt that looks something like this:

+    ; ~zod |Tianming| is your neighbor
+    ; ~zod |Tianming| is your neighbor
+    [%fetch %main]
+    [%fetch %main]
     ...
-    + /~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try/1/bin/tiff/hoon
-    + /~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try/1/bin/infinite/hoon
-    + /~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try/1/bin/edpk/hoon
-    + /~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try/1/bin/till/hoon
+    [%fetch %arvo]
+    fetched new objects, merging
+    updating...
     ~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try=>

-If you are totally new, you should stop here and pick up the official Urbit docs.
-You can start reading at their first mention of `:begin`.
+If you are totally new, you should stop here and pick up the [official Urbit](/urbit/urbit) docs.
+You can skip to the first mention of `:begin`, near "A new life awaits you on the off-world colonies!"
 You are ready for your first destroyer.
 If you are not so new here, you may already have a good idea of what to do next.

 There are no Unix system calls in Urbit, this is by design.
 If docker started `vere` directly, you would be trapped there, which is still a problem because